-2.5.5 Identify opportunities to ensure a strengthened regional understanding of climate security is integrated into UN reporting and analysis Output Indicator 2.5.3 Number of national, regional and global UN publications Consultations at regional

-on the global issue reports and frameworks informed by the Pacific climate security findings Project Activity Report level

-Raseline: () List of opportunities drafted

-Target: At least 3 including the UN Conceptual approach to climate-related

-security risk assessments.
-Current progress: 0

-Outcome 3: Outcome Indicator 3 a

-Percentage of country representatives and project stakeholders that consider that the survey for national and regional stakeholders Regional position cleared

-Advocacy capacity of atoll Pacific Islands are better equipped to Tools are developed

-nations and Pacific Island advocate in international fora.

-countries strengthened in Baseline: 20% 13

-global fora combatting Target: 80%

-climate change and Baselines and 1 argets to be disaggregated

-addressing its impact on neace and security by country and sex Current progress: 40%

-Outcome Indicator 3 b

-Percentage of country and regional Online survey for national Regional position is

-representatives who considered that the and regional stakeholders cleared

-project has increased the visibility of

-climate security on global fora.
-Tools are developed

-Baseline:0

-Target: 80%

-Baselines and targets to be disaggregated

-by country and sex Current progress: 40%

-Outcome Indicator 3 c

-Number of Pacific Atoll Islands Leaders'

-statements advocating at the global level

-combatting climate change and

-addressing its impact on peace and

-security.

-Baseline: 1BD for 2019 10

-Larger.
-At least three in 2020 and 2021 Current progress: 3

-Current program.
-2
+2.5.5 Identify opportunities to ensure a strengthened regional understanding of climate security is integrated into UN reporting and analysis on the global issue Output Indicator 2.5.3 Number of national, regional and global reports and frameworks informed by the Pacific climate security findings Baseline: 0 Target: At least 3 including the UN Conceptual approach to climate-related security risk assessments.
+UN publications Project Activity Report Consultations at regional level List of opportunities drafted Outcome 3: Advocacy capacity of atoll nations and Pacific island countries strengthened in global fora combatting climate change and addressing its impact on peace and security.
+Outcome Indicator 3 a Percentage of country representatives and project stakeholders that consider that the Pacific Islands are better equipped to advocate in international fora.
+Baseline: TbD Target: 80% Baselines and Targets to be disaggregated by country and sex The baseline will be established in coordination with the Adelphi work on the regional and national workshops and Risk Assessments. survey for national and regional stakeholders Regional position cleared Tools are developed Outcome Indicator 3 b Percentage of country and regional representatives who considered that the project has increased the visibility of climate security on global fora.
+Baseline:0 Target: 80% Baselines and targets to be disaggregated by country and sex Online survey for national and regional stakeholders Regional position is cleared Tools are developed Outcome Indicator 3 c Number of Pacific Atoll Islands Leaders' statements advocating at the global level combatting climate change and addressing its impact on peace and security.
+Baseline: TBD for 2019

-15 To be recorded as part of the inception workshop report (estimated to be within 4 months of project start)
+To be recorded as part of the inception workshop report (estimated to be within 4 months of project start)

-16 To be recorded as part of the inception workshop report (estimated to be within 4 months of project start)
+To be recorded as part of the inception workshop report (estimated to be within 4 months of project start)